des-cei/gaussianReceptiveFieldCalculator/README.md

 ### Leaky Integrate & Fire

 The Leaky Integrate & Fire neuron model is one of the simplest yet powerful neuron models for SNNs.
 According to this model, neuron membranes behave as capacitors in parallel with  resistors.
-This voltage sharply increases when a spike is received, and it experiences an exponential with a $\Beta$ decay.
+This voltage sharply increases when a spike is received, and it experiences an exponential with a $\beta$ decay.
 Usually, only if multiple current spikes are received over a short period of time, the membrane voltage will reach the established threshold.
 This is the behavior that characterizes integrator neurons with regular spiking.

 ### Normalized Izhikevich